chrisguida/cln-plugin-tutorial/.tutorial/03-life-cycle.md

 ```
 mkdir -p ~/.bitcoin
 source startup_regtest.sh
 start_ln

 # This will launch `bitcoind` in regtest mode and attach two LN nodes to it.

+# Enter the above three commands in the default replit directory (~/Writing-Your-First-CLN-Plugin-Rust-version) whenever reloading replit.
+This can happen randomly sometimes, or after a timeout, or if you close the repl then return.

 l1-cli getinfo

 # ...to check that your node is running

+# Now build your plugin:

+cd rust-plugin
+cargo build

+# When the build finishes, start your plugin:

-l1-cli plugin start $(pwd)/helloworld.py
+l1-cli plugin start $(pwd)/target/debug/rust-plugin

 # This will launch your plugin on Node #1.
+You should see a list of running plugins with your rust plugin as the last entry in the list.

 l1-log

 # will display Node #1's logfile.
-If you scroll to the bottom, you should see your plugin's init message.
+If you scroll to the bottom of the pager (shift + G), you should see a message from plugin-manager saying your plugin was started.
 ```

 Press `q` to return to the shell.

-- [ ] Launch a Python plugin with a message on init success, and find success message in the log.
+- [ ] Launch a Rust plugin with a message on init success, and find success message in the log.